coderpsycho81/PasswordGenerator/README.md

 # Explanation
-When you download and run my project from terminal in Kali linux, you can create secure passwords as you want.
+Our program, "PasswordGenerator," allows you to create secure and strong passwords of your desired length and character combination.
+Quickly and easily generate your own unique passwords to enhance your online security.
 Good uses.
 By _coderpsycho

 # 💫 About Me:
 💎I'm Software Engineer<br>💻I'm Game Developer & AR-VR Game Developer<br>👨🏻‍💻I'm Full Stack Developer<br>👾I'm C# Desktop Application Developer<br>🕵🏻I'm Cyber Security Tools Developer